lwsrbrts/PoSHue/README.md

   ---

 ####Specify the Brightness and XY co-ordinate values
-*I capitulated and included an XY method.
-The conversion to get from RGB to an XY value in the correct colour Gamut for a specific model is hard work so I have included more detailed steps for this method in an additional section below.*
+*I capitulated and included an XY method to take advantage of RGB to XY conversion.
+The conversion to get from RGB to an XY value in the correct colour Gamut for a specific model is quite involved so I have included more detailed steps for this method in an additional section below.*

  **Syntax:**
  ```powershell